jtwillo51/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    It's much more common to use the class system as hooks are relativly new.
+Also, classes come with a lot of their own functions.

 - [ ] Name three lifecycle methods and their purposes.

+    ComponentDidMount - For Fn you want to run on inital page-load.
+    ComponentDidUpdate - For Fn you want to run when any component updates ComponentDidUnmount - For anything you want to happen when the page is closed- e.g. hiding personal information.

 - [ ] What is the purpose of a custom hook?

+    a reusable bit of code so you don't have to type the same 20 lines of code over and over.
+Also, the way the custom hook behaves is completely up to the developer.

 - [ ] Why is it important to test our apps?

+    So we can have confidence in the code to make sure everything is behaving the way we want it to.

 ## Project Set Up